james0r/wauble/README.md

 ### Set up WordPress

-In project root directory run
+In project root directory run (you may see an error or two when running lando start.
+That's okay.)

 ```bash
 lando start